kimoppalfens/kimoppalfens.github.io/_posts/2021-01-04-Logging in the cloud - Part 1.md

 Xcopy .\ "%OSDTargetSystemDrive%\Program Files\WindowsPowerShell\Modules" /Y /E
 ~~~

-Select the "package" option and link it to the package you just created with the azure storage module.
+Select the "package" option and link it to the package you just created with the azure storage modules.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs11.jpg)

-This will copy the module to the correct location and allow us to reference it in the script.
+This will copy the modules to the correct location and allow us to reference it in the script.

 The last step we need to add, is a script that will gather all the logs needed and upload it to azure.
 For now, I added it as the last step in task sequence, but you could, just like with normal error-catching, make it conditional to run only when the task sequence fails.